Kentucky Derby: History

 Thoroughbred owners began sending their successful Derby horses to compete in two other races.
 These two are the Preakness Stakes at the Pimlico Race Course, in Baltimore, and the Belmont Stakes in Elmont, New York.
-The three races offered large purses, and in 1919 Sir Barton became the first horse to win all three races.
-However, the term Triple Crown didn't come into use for another eleven years.
+The three races offered large purses, and in 1919, Sir Barton became the first horse to win all three races.
+However, the term "Triple Crown" did not come into use for another eleven years.
 In 1930, when Gallant Fox became the second horse to win all three races, sportswriter Charles Hatton brought the phrase into American usage.
 Fueled by the media, public interest in the possibility of a "superhorse" that could win the Triple Crown began in the weeks leading up to the Derby.
 Two years after the term went in use, the race (until that time ran in mid-May since inception) changed the date to the first Saturday in May.
 This change allows for a specific schedule for the Triple Crown races.
 Since 1931, the order of Triple Crown races has been the Kentucky Derby first, followed by the Preakness Stakes and then the Belmont Stakes.
 Before 1931, eleven times the Preakness was run before the Derby.
 On May 12, 1917, and again on May 13, 1922, the Preakness and the Derby took place on the same day.
 On eleven occasions the Belmont Stakes was run before the Preakness Stakes, and in 2020, the Belmont was run first, then the Kentucky Derby, and the Preakness Stakes last.

 On May 16, 1925, the first live radio broadcast of the Kentucky Derby aired on WHAS as well as on WGN in Chicago.
 On May 7, 1949, the first television coverage of the Kentucky Derby took place, produced by WAVE-TV, the NBC affiliate in Louisville.
 This coverage was aired live in the Louisville market and sent to NBC as a kinescope newsreel recording for national broadcast.
 On May 3, 1952, the first national television coverage of the Kentucky Derby took place, aired from then-CBS affiliate WHAS-TV.
 In 1954, the purse exceeded US$100,000 for the first time.
 In 1968, Dancer's Image became the first horse to win the race and then face disqualification.
 A urine test revealed traces of phenylbutazone (an anti-inflammatory painkiller drug) inside Dancer's Image.
 Forward Pass won after a protracted legal battle by the owners of Dancer's Image (which they lost).
 Forward Pass thus became the eighth winner for Calumet Farm.
 Unexpectedly, the regulations at Kentucky thoroughbred race tracks were changed some years later, allowing horses to run on phenylbutazone.
 In 1970, Diane Crump became the first female jockey to ride in the Derby, finishing 15th aboard Fathom.